gigalixir/gigalixir-cli/docs/source/main.rst

        gigalixir set_config $APP_NAME DATABASE_URL "ecto://postgres:$PASSWORD@$EXTERNAL_IP:5432/$DB_NAME"

    with $APP_NAME, $PASSWORD, $EXTERNAL_IP, and $DB_NAME replaced with values from the previous steps.
 #.
 Make sure you have :elixir:`ssl:true` in your :bash:`prod.exs` database configuration.
+Cloud SQL supports TLS out of the boxso your database traffic should be encrypted.

 We hope to provide a database-as-a-service soon and automate the process you just went through.
 Stay tuned.